 1. Cut the caffeine early

-It’s no secret that caffeine can keep you awake, but many people don’t know how long that effect can last.
-Research suggests caffeine can have a significant impact on your system for as much as six hours after you consume it.
-That’s bad news at bedtime.
-To ensure you get a good night’s sleep, avoid drinking tea, coffee and other caffeinated beverages after about 4pm.
+It’s no secret that caffeine can keep you awake, but what you might not know is how long that effect can last.
+Caffeine can have a significant impact on your system for as much as 6 hours after drinking, according to some research.4

 2. Limit alcohol

-Sugary and carbonated drinks like sodas and some fruit juices can interfere with sleep.
-The high sugar content can cause spikes in blood sugar levels, leading to restlessness and difficulty falling asleep.
-And the carbonation can cause bloating or discomfort, making it harder to get comfortable at night.
-Opt for healthier alternatives or avoid high sugar drinks close to bedtime.
+This probably isn’t surprising, but sugary drinks like sodas and even some fruit juices can interfere with sleep.
+The high sugar content can cause spikes in blood sugar levels, leading to restlessness and making it harder to fall asleep.